rism-ch/onstage-texts/about.en.md

 # Project _onstage_
 _onstage_ is a document enhancement project that originates from the various activities proposed by the HEMU-CL for the celebration of its 150th anniversary.
 In 2015, the Geneva Conservatory and the Haute Ecole de Musique de Genève joined the project by integrating their concert programmes.
 In 2016, the collection of the Association Freunde alter Musik Basel was added to the database.
+In 2020 followed the collection of La Musicale, Bibliothèque de Genève.

 ## Project leaders
 ### Responsible for the collection of the Conservatoire and the Haute Ecole de Musique de Lausanne

-* HEMU-CL Library - bibliotheque@hemu-cl.ch
+* HEMU-CL Library – bibliotheque@hemu-cl.ch
 * Violeta Struijk Van Bergen (scientific collaborator)

 ### Responsible for the collection of the Geneva Conservatory and Haute Ecole de Musique de Genève

-* Library of the Conservatoire de Musique de Genève - biblio@cmg.ch
+* Library of the Conservatoire de Musique de Genève – biblio@cmg.ch

 ### Responsible for the collection Freunde alter Musik Basel

-* Archive of the Verein Freunde alter Musik Basel - info@famb.ch
+* Archive of the Verein Freunde alter Musik Basel – info@famb.ch

+### Responsible for the collection La Musicale, Bibliothèque de Genève

+* La Musicale, Bibliothèque de Genève – bmus@ville-ge.ch

 ### IT & digitisation managers

-* Swiss RISM Office - info@rism-ch.org
+* Swiss RISM Office – info@rism-ch.org

 ## Contact
 For more information: onstage@rism-ch.org